 The myth of Daedalus gives us insight into how the ancient Greeks perceived power, invention, and creativity within their society.
 The story of Daedalus is intertwined with the tale of the Athenian hero Theseus, who slew the minotaur.

 The myths of Daedalus have been a popular choice for artists for millennia.
-The most frequent depiction found in Greek art is the myth of Icarus and Daedalus’ flight from Crete.
+The most frequent depiction found in ancient Greek art is the myth of Icarus and Daedalus’ flight from Crete.

 Daedalus and Family Rivalry